migueljr51/SQLSuperstore/README.md

 # Superstore Data Analysis Insights

 This README file presents a collection of SQL queries designed to analyze data from the Superstore dataset.
-The goal is to provide valuable insights for Finance and Marketing executives to drive data-informed business strategies.
+The goal is to provide valuable insights to drive data-informed business strategies.

 Each query is followed by a business-focused explanation highlighting the implications of the data.